davidkretch/dbda/Ch11/dbda_ch11.md

 ## Kruschke on intentions vs priors

-"The experimenter’s stopping and testing intentions are mysterious, capricious, idiosyncratic"
+"The experimenterâs stopping and testing intentions are mysterious, capricious, idiosyncratic"

 "Prior beliefs are overt, explicitly debated, and founded on publicly accessible